Skip to Content

-In 2020, Pure Earth investigators unraveled the mystery of widespread lead poisoning in Georgian children.
-They traced the problem to contaminated spices.
-The source of the problem, Pure Earth and partners discovered, was lead chromate, a dye added to spices to enhance color.
+In 2020, Pure Earth investigators helped to unravel the mystery of widespread lead poisoning in Georgian children.
+They traced the problem to contaminated spices found during home investigations.
+The source of the poisoning was lead chromate, a dye that was being added to spices to enhance color.
 Fortunately, the government took swift action, passing regulation that eliminated most lead chromate from the spice market within two years.

 A turmeric sample from a spice market being tested with an XRF (X-ray fluorescence) analyzer.